What Influences A Young Person’s Choice Of Career?

 Why Don’t Parents Want Their Child To Do An Apprenticeship?

 In the UK alone, 36% of parents don’t know what an Apprenticeship is.
 The parents that do know what an Apprenticeship is (only 14%!) think it is a good route for their child to go down.
 However, 42% of the 2000 parents felt that it would be better for their child to attend University, despite the fact it would put them in long-term debt.
+This could be a major reason that UK PLC has such a skills shortage.

 - 43% said Apprenticeships are poorly paid